-h) Infrastructure serving the agricultural uses, such as agricultural drainage and/or irrigation systems, may need certain elements to be located within the vegetation protection zone of a key natural heritage feature or its associated ecological function.
+g) Infrastructure serving the agricultural uses, such as agricultural irrigation systems, may need certain elements to be located within the vegetation protection zone of a key natural heritage feature or its associated ecological function.
 In such instances, these elements of infrastructure may be established within the feature itself or its associated vegetation protection zone but all reasonable efforts shall be made to keep such infrastructure out of key natural heritage features or the vegetation protection zones.